The Gore, Gore Girls-1972

 An unknown assailant is hacking strippers to bits using very unusual methods.
 An investigator is hired to find out whodunit.

-It’s an entertaining experience and I love the use of the whodunit mixed in with horror.
-I enjoyed the outcome when the killer was revealed.
+It’s an entertaining experience, and I love the way the whodunit is mixed with horror.
+I enjoyed the reveal of the killer.

 Comedian Henny Youngman appears, though he later denied being in the film.

-Quite a low budget as the audio is tough to hear at times and the video fuzzy, but this only enhances the fun.
+Quite a low budget, with the audio tough to hear at times and the video fuzzy, but this only enhances the fun.

 Continuity errors for miles, but it hardly matters.